-The Contracts module has a number of familiar and new features for the deployment and execution of smart contracts.
+The Contracts pallet has a number of familiar and new features for the deployment and execution of smart contracts.

-The Contracts module uses an account-based system similar to many existing smart contract platforms.
+The Contracts pallet uses an account-based system similar to many existing smart contract platforms.

 To the Substrate runtime, contract accounts are just like normal user accounts; however, in addition